 Flaherty received many honors for his outstanding play while a member of the Black Bears’ baseball program, including selection to the NCAA Division I All-American Baseball Team in 1975.
 He was a key member of the Black Bears’ College World Series team in 1976, played in the Cape Cod Baseball League and was a member of the Pan American Team in 1976.
-Flaherty was inducted into the University of Maine Sports Hall of Fame in 1992, and into the State of Maine Baseball Hall of Fame in 1993, the Little East Conference Hall of Fame in 2013, and the Maine Sprts Hall of Fame this May.
+Flaherty was inducted into the University of Maine Sports Hall of Fame in 1992, the State of Maine Baseball Hall of Fame in 1993, the Little East Conference Hall of Fame in 2013, and the Maine Sprts Hall of Fame in 2014.

 Following his graduation from UMaine, Flaherty accepted teaching and coaching positions at Deering High School in Portland.
 Flaherty guided the Rams from 1981-1985 and won a state championship in 1983.
 In addition to coaching the baseball team at Deering, Flaherty also guided the Caldwell Post American Legion team from 1982-1985.
 Caldwell won the state championship and advanced to regional play in 1982 and 1984.

 The Flaherty Years